WarriorOfWhat/Hostingway/README.md

 ## Settings

+**Toggles:** Can enable/disable tabs you're using to make your life easier.

 **Language Settings:** Supports English, French, and German.
 Spanish is included for the menus themselves, but not the actual rolling mechanics because Square doesn't support Spanish for some reason.
 You'll have to /random in English.
 Apologies.<br>

 **Lock Venue to This Zone / Unlock:** So you don't get 5 billion alerts when you go to Limsa that people have arrived, you can lock the plug-in to only look at your venue.
 You have to do this INSIDE.
 You could technically use it outside, but it becomes unreliable.
 Unlock clears the zone.<br>